Advantages of SPR over ELISA

 The low affinity antibodies are indicators of early onset autoimmunity and can evolve into higher affinity antibodies by a process called affinity maturation.
 To ensure patient safety, SPR should be used as a more sensitive method to detect low affinity antibodies which allow patients to be better monitored by physicians, even if they do not display any clinical symptoms.
 In short, SPR enables early detection of patients with onset HAHA response.

-Summary of Comparison Between ELSA and SPR
+Summary of Comparison Between ELISA and SPR

 Affinité Instruments P4SPR™